veropetit/BeStarsMiMeS/00-InputInformation.md

 * `Stars` List of all the stars in the sample with star-dependant information (e.g. vsini, Teff, etc)
+* `WellBehavedStars` Subset of `Stars` containing information on stars with little to no visible emission.
 * `Observations` List of all the observation in the sample, with observation-dependant information (e.g. filename, vrad, etc)
 * `ListOfModels` List of all the unique synthetic model used.

 The Colab Notebook [00-InputInformation](https://github.com/veropetit/BeStarsMiMeS/blob/master/00-InputInformation.ipynb) has some demonstration of
-* how we mount the Shared Drive to Colab,
-* how we clone e.g. the [specpolflow](https://github.com/folsomcp/specpolFlow) python tools to use in the notebook
-* how we load the 00-Information spreadsheet into a Panda Dataframe and various ways to manipulate Pandata dataframes.
+* how we access a spreadsheet using pandas

-> NOTE: the notebook could use a bit of cleaning.
+* how we loop over all stars, all observations, and all observations of a star

 ## Gathering the data from the MiMeS server.